dramaturg/nixos-config/README.md

 # NixOS Config

-This was originally forked from [sboehler/nixos-config](https://github.com/sboehler/nixos-config).
-Other parts and pieces were slapped on afterwards mostly to replicate the base of my i3 desktop setup on NixOS.
+This is my (NixOS)[https://nixos.org/] config.
+There are many like it but this one is mine.

 #### Use

-Hardware-specific files are located in the top-level directory:

-- pocket.nix: GPD Pocket Laptop
-- thinkpad.nix: Thinkpad X250

-These are then included in installer-generated `configuration.nix` like such:
+The repository splits apart hardware configuration, machines roles and various snippets.
+The appropriate files are included in the installer-generated `configuration.nix` like such:

 ```
 { config, pkgs, ... }: